Court rules Wisconsin hospital can’t be forced to give ivermectin to COVID patient

 Ivermectin, an anti-parasitic medication typically used on livestock, grew in popularity among conservatives after it was hailed by some as a miracle cure for COVID-19.

-However, the Food and Drug Administration (FDA) has not approved ivermectin for the treatment of COVID-19, and a National Institutes of Health (NIH) panel found that trials failed to show a clinical benefit from treating COVID-19 with ivermectin.
+However, the Food and Drug Administration has not approved ivermectin for the treatment of COVID-19, and a National Institutes of Health panel found trials failed to show a clinical benefit from treating COVID-19 with ivermectin.